Skip links

 Blueberry Baked Oatmeal Recipe

 Blueberry Baked Oatmeal is something I make when I want a steady, balanced breakfast that feels homemade without extra work.
-Chef Thomas finds it dependable, with gentle sweetness and a texture that holds well for busy mornings.

 Taste